Sibidiena gens: Branches and cognomina

 The only distinct family of the Sibidieni lived at Tuficum in Umbria, but they do not appear to have been divided into separate branches.
 Sabinus, the only surname known to have been passed down among the Sibidieni, belongs to a class of cognomina typically indicating the place of origin of an individual or family, and suggests that the Sabidieni either were, or claimed descent from the Sabines.
 Maximus, borne by one or two of the family, was typically given to an eldest son, or bestowed on someone who had earned great honor or distinction.
-Scaeva, borne by an ancestor of the Sabini, originally designated someone who was left-handed, but could also refer to someone particularly lucky, or unlucky.
+Scaeva, borne by an ancestor of the Sabini, originally designated someone left-handed, but could also refer to someone particularly lucky, or unlucky.